rancher/rancher-docs/versioned_docs/version-2.7/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/about-provisioning-drivers/manage-node-drivers.md

 ### Developing Your Own Node Drivers

-Node drivers are implemented with [Docker Machine](https://docs.docker.com/machine/).
+Node drivers are implemented with [Rancher Machine](https://github.com/rancher/machine), a fork of [Docker Machine](https://github.com/docker/machine).
+Docker Machine is no longer under active development.

+Refer to the original [Docker Machine documentation](https://gcbw.github.io/docker.github.io/machine/) for details on how to develop your own node drivers.